embrace-io/.github/profile/README.md

 # Welcome to Embrace!

-Embrace is observability for a mobile world.
-Our instrumentation and insights allow you to move beyond mere monitoring, and solve the problems that affect your app.
+[Embrace](https://embrace.io) is observability for a mobile world.
+Our instrumentation and insights allow you to move beyond mere monitoring, and identify the issues that affect your app.

 ## Embrace's Commitment to Open